 - 5. Describe the watch list in a comment, if needed. - 6.
 By default, the generic confidence threshold is applied in all watch lists in the system.
-To set an individual threshold for the watch list, check Confidence threshold and specify the threshold value.
+To set an individual threshold for the watch list, enable Confidence threshold settings and specify the threshold value.